Molarity is concentration measured in moles of solute per liter of solution. One formula carries the whole topic:

 n=5.8458.440.100 moln = \frac{5.84}{58.44} \approx 0.100\ \mathrm{mol}

-When you dilute a solution, you add solvent but keep the amount of the same solute unchanged.
-Under that condition, the moles before and after dilution are equal, which gives
+When you dilute a solution you add solvent but keep the same amount of the same solute.
+The moles before and after are therefore equal, and since n=MVn = MV, equal moles means

 M1V1=M2V2M_1 V_1 = M_2 V_2